Welcome!

 About me

 I am a physicist doing research in gravitational-wave astronomy.
-I am the High Performance Computing Facilitator for the Center for Computing and Data Science Research at the University of Massachusetts, Dartmouth.
-I am also an Affiliate Faculty in the Physics and Math departments at UMass Dartmouth.
-Previously, I was a senior research scientist at the Max Planck Institute for Gravitational Physics in Hannover, Germany.
+I am a Research Associate Professor of Physics and the Director of the Open Source Program Office at Syracuse University.
+I am a member of the Syracuse University Center for Gravitational Wave Astronomy and Astrophysics.
+I also have an adjunct appointment in physics at the University of Massachusetts, Dartmouth.
+Previously, I have been a High Performance Computing Facilitator at UMass Dartmouth, a senior research scientist at the Max Planck Institute for Gravitational Physics in Hannover, Germany, and a postdoc at the University of Maryland.
 I received my bachelor’s degree and Ph.D. in physics from Syracuse University.
 My research is focused on analyzing gravitational waves from black holes and neutron stars.
 Through these observations I hope to answer fundamental questions about the universe, such as: What happens near a black hole?
 What does matter do under extremely high pressures?

 When not doing physics, I enjoy running and hiking (if you couldn’t tell from the pictures).
 My love for the outdoors stems from growing up in Corinth, NY — a small town in the Adirondack mountains of upstate New York.
 I am also a history buff, a bit of a news junkie, and love anything aerospace related (I even named my cat Apollo).